-Through the Werribee Learning Centre, students can work towards a certificate, diploma or a clear pathway on to an undergraduate program on offer at the learning centre in Werribee or one of Deakin’s Geelong campuses.
+Through the Werribee Learning Centre, students can work towards a certificate, diploma or a clear pathway to an undergraduate program on offer at one of Deakin’s Geelong campuses or Cloud Campus.

-The Werribee Learning Centre is also an accessible space for education delivery, corporate and community functions, and student engagement in western metropolitan Melbourne.
+The Werribee Learning Centre is an accessible space for education delivery, corporate and community functions and student engagement in western metropolitan Melbourne.
+The centre includes: